 The ablutions are clean and well-maintained and there is a kitchen area which contains stoves, sinks and a huge freezer.

-On the De Hoop collection website the campsites seem to be permanently marked as fully booked, but this is not the case.
+On the De Hoop collection website, the campsites seem to be permanently marked as fully booked, but this is not the case.
 You cannot book them online but need to phone or email them (details on their own website).

-Accommodation at De Hoop
+Activities at De Hoop Nature Reserve

 See the de Hoop Collection website for a full list of activities.
 These include: